ecmwf/ecflow/docs/rest_api.rst

 To authenticate the token, the API needs to have a local database of valid tokens.
 Currently the only supported database backend is file in json format.
-The API will search the token from current working diretory with name "api-tokens.json".
+The API will search the token from current working directory with name "api-tokens.json".
 Location can be changed with environment variable ``ECF_API_TOKEN_FILE``.
 The API will automatically check the file for changes every 20 seconds.